FIP: Infos zur Katzenkrankheit

 Visiting the vet: How the diagnosis works

-Manifestations of FIP diseases
+manifestations of FIP diseases

 As already mentioned, there are different forms of FIP .
 A distinction is generally made between wet and dry FIP.
 Both can initially manifest themselves through the symptoms listed above and, as the disease progresses - in the second stage - additionally exhibit various specific symptoms.

-Humid FIP
+moist FIP

 Wet FIP is characterized by sometimes massive accumulations of fluid in the abdominal or thoracic cavity.
 Here, a distinction is again made between FIP with abdominal cavity effusion and FIP with thoracic cavity effusion .